-Individuals who work in or frequently visit laboratories where hazardous chemicals are used or stored are responsible for performing their work in accordance with the CHP.
+Individuals who work in laboratories, including visiting scholars, where hazardous chemicals are used or stored are responsible for performing their work in accordance with the CHP.
 Responsibilities of laboratory workers include, but are not limited to:

 - Follow all University, Federal, State, and local health and safety standards, rules and regulations, as they apply to the laboratory;

-- Report all hazardous conditions to their PI and EHS;
+- Report all hazardous conditions to their PI/RCD/Instructor/Lecturer and EHS;

 - Review the SDS prior to work with hazardous chemicals;